-- 10.23 Article 23 provides a "preventive" mechanism to address potential issues that may need to be resolved, in order to ensure that measures of protection taken in one Contracting Party will be recognised in another Contracting Party before being invoked or relied upon in that latter State.
-Given that, under the Convention, the recognition of measures from other Contracting Parties occurs by operation of law, it is only at the time when the measure is invoked or relied upon that a possible dispute over the existence of a ground for non-recognition will be the subject of a ruling.
-It may be in the interest of anyone concerned to dispel any doubt that may exist about the recognition or non-recognition of a measure of protection at an earlier stage.
-Therefore, through this provision, the 2000 Convention provides a legal basis for any interested party to seek, in advance, the recognition or non-recognition of a measure, before it is invoked or relied upon in another Stateany interested person may request the competent authority of a Contracting Party to decide in advance on the recognition or non-recognition or non-recognition or non-recognition or non-recognition or non-recognition or non-recognition of a measure. - 10.24 This provision is limited to the recognition or non-recognition of a measure and does not apply to an action to obtain a decision on, for example, whether the continuing power of attorney mandate in case of incapacity is valid or void.
-Through this provision, the 2000 Convention provides a legal basis for an interested party to seek, in advance, the recognition or non recognition of a measure, before it is invoked or relied upon in another State. - 10.25 It is up to the domestic law of the requested Contracting Party to set out the procedure for the preventive mechanism under Article 23.
-The 2000 Convention does not impose a "simple and rapid" procedure, as it does with declarations of enforceability, but to do so would be consistent with the object and purpose of the Convention.
-Unlike the proceedings for declarations of enforceability, the "preventive" proceedings envisioned in Article 23 tend to initiate immediately a dispute as to the international regularity of the measure.
-Such proceedings, which usually entail a full hearing, should be kept as short as possible so as not to defeat the purpose of the advance recognition or non-recognition e.g., in case of a relocation to another State. - 10.26 An effective implementation of Article 23 invites Contracting Parties to clearly identify in their domestic laws the competent authorities which will handle requests for advance recognition or non-recognition of measures of protection. - Example 10.IThe habitual residence of an adult is in Contracting Party A. Their family disagrees on Following a family disagreement as to whether the adult should be receiving a daily specialised medical treatment in Contracting Party A or Contracting Party B, where most of the children of the adult are living, Tthe court in Contracting Party A, after-consultsing the Central Authority in Contracting Party B concerning the availability of these services (in accordance with Art.
-33) and, decides that the adult would be better cared for in the medical facilities in Contracting Party B. Under Article 22, this measure would be recognised by operation of law (i.e., automatically) as soon as the measure is invoked or relied upon in Contracting Party B. To ensure the continuity of care of the adult, the family would like to dispel any doubt by any interested party about the recognition of the transfer of the adult before it takes place.
-Hence, the family will seek a "preventive" recognition of the transfer of the adult under Article 23, in order to guarantee that the transfer of the adult will take place as smoothly and as expeditiously as possible and to avoid any interruption of their medical treatment.
+- 10.24 Article 23 provides a "preventive" 402 mechanism to address potential issues that may need to be resolved, in order to ensure that measures of protection taken in one Contracting Party will be recognised in another Contracting Party before being invoked or relied upon in that latter State.
+403 Given that, under the Convention, the recognition of measures from other Contracting Parties occurs by operation of law, it is only at the time when the measure is invoked or relied upon that a possible dispute over the existence of a ground for non-recognition will be the subject of a ruling.
+404 It may be in the interest of anyone concerned to dispel any doubt that may exist about the recognition or non-recognition of a measure of protection at an earlier stage.
+Therefore, through this provision, the 2000 Convention provides a legal basis for any interested party to seek, in advance, the recognition or non-recognition of a measure, before it is invoked or relied upon in another State. - 10.25 This provision is limited to the recognition or non-recognition of a measure and does not apply to an action to obtain a decision on, for example, whether the a continuing power of attorney issued by an adult is valid or void.
+405 - 10.26 It is up to the domestic law of the requested Contracting Party to set out the procedure for the "preventive" mechanism under Article 23.
+The 2000 Convention does not impose a "simple and rapid" procedure to this provision, as it does with declarations of enforceability under Article 25,406 but to apply a simple and rapid procedure to this "preventive" mechanismdo so would be consistent with the object and purpose of the Convention.-407 Unlike the proceedings for declarations of enforceability, the "preventive" proceedings envisioned in Article 23 tend to initiate immediately a dispute as to the international regularity of the measure.
+408 Such proceedings, which usually entail a full hearing, should be kept as short as possible so as not to defeat the purpose of the advance recognition or non-recognition e.g., in case of a relocation to another State. - 10.27 An effective implementation of Article 23 invites Contracting Parties to clearly identify in their domestic laws the competent authorities which will handle requests for advance recognition or non-recognition of measures of protection. - Example 10.1

+The habitual residence of an adult is in Contracting Party A. Their family disagrees on whether the adult should be-receive treatment in a specialised care institution located receiving a daily specialised medical treatment in Contracting Party A or Contracting Party B, where most of the children of the adult are living.
+The court in Contracting Party A, consults the Central Authority in Contracting Party B concerning the availability of these services (in accordance with Art.
+33) and decides that the adult would be better cared for in the medical facilities in Contracting Party B. Under Article 22, this measure would be recognised by operation of law (i.e., automatically) as soon as the measure is invoked or relied upon in